SlopeDoc/SlopeDoc.github.io/docs/Primitives/Animation.md

 }
 ```

+!!! note "```TimeObject```"
-The TimeObject contains all relevant time information for this primitive:
+    The TimeObject given in parameter of the updater contains all relevant time information for each primitive:

     - from_begin (s) : time from start of the program
     - from_action (s) : time from last slide change
     - inner_time (s) : time from first appearence on screen
     - absolute_frame_number (int) : current frame number from first slide
     - relative_frame_number (int) : number of slides from first appearence of this primitive